T-DevH/llm_finetune_nemo/README.md

-# LLM Fine-tuning with NVIDIA NeMo
+# LLM Fine-Tuning with NVIDIA NeMo

 This repository is designed to deliver a streamlined and practical developer experience with NVIDIA NeMo — a powerful, modular framework that serves as the Swiss Army knife for building, fine-tuning, and deploying large language models.
 It encapsulates best practices for Parameter-Efficient Fine-Tuning (PEFT) using LoRA, and provides a full training pipeline including configurable scripts, real-time training progress monitoring, and model management.
 Whether you're experimenting with small-scale prototypes or fine-tuning large models for production, this repo offers an end-to-end workflow tailored for both research and applied use.